Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.AzureDigitalTwin/README.md

 - liveness connection status.
 - state of the model definition
+- status of an instance

 With all of the following examples, you can additionally add the following parameters:

 - `name`: The health check name.
   <br/>Default for liveness if not specified is `azuredigitaltwin`.
   <br/>Default for model state if not specified is `azuredigitaltwinmodels`.
+  <br/>Default for model state if not specified is `azuredigitaltwininstance`.
 - `failureStatus`: The `HealthStatus` that should be reported when the health check fails.
 Default is `HealthStatus.Unhealthy`.
 - `tags`: A list of tags that can be used to filter sets of health checks.
 - `timeout`: A `System.TimeSpan` representing the timeout of the check.